Logo of AccediaContact us

 Before making a final decision, take time to review the contract and Service Level Agreements (SLAs).
 This step helps set clear expectations around deliverables, timelines, responsibilities, and service levels, creating a shared understanding from the start.

 Flexibility should be clearly addressed in the contract.
 Look for defined processes around the scope of changes, cost adjustments, and timeline updates, as well as clear ways to handle changes or resolve disagreements as the project evolves.
+Pay close attention to clauses related to intellectual property, confidentiality, and data security.
+Clear ownership and usage rights for the code or solutions developed during the project help support a stable and transparent partnership.

 Pro tip: Involving legal counsel at this stage can help ensure the contract reflects your business needs and supports a smooth collaboration.